fgenie/Model-Selection-Reasoning/results.md

 ## Last Trial: Expanding blurbs to have multiple reflections (same on slack)
-- using the prompt last week to expand the training blurbs
+- [ ] using the prompt last week to expand the training blurbs
-- try the same for 3 method experiments
+    - [ ] try the same for 3 method experiments
+- [x] I mean...
+I need to run baseline 2 models with seed=777...?
+    - [ ] now for 3 models!
+(3 model prompt needed)
+- [ ] I need to implement self consistency with `n` kwargs. will just put this at the last part of the each llm-query-methods for ease.
+- [ ] toss the code

 ### last week training blurb prep.
 ```
 # current learning loop: only-1-reflection blurbs prep